 Concern have also been raised over whether the growing use of lender-placed insurance is “reverse competition,” where the lender chooses the coverage provider and amount, yet the consumer is obligated to pay the cost of coverage.
 Reverse competition is a market condition that tends to drive up premium prices to the consumers, as the lender is not motivated to select the lowest price for coverage since the cost is born by the borrower.
 Normally competitive forces tend to drive down costs for consumers.
 However, in this case, the lender is motivated to select coverage from an insurer looking out for the lender’s interest rather than the borrower.

-State regulators, individually and through the NAIC, have also begun reviewing lender-placed insurance.
+State regulators, individually and through the NAIC, are also reviewing lender-placed insurance.
 On August 9, 2012, the Property and Casualty Insurance (C) Committee and the Market Regulation and Consumer Affairs (D) Committee held a public hearing to further discuss the use of lender-placed insurance and the effect of the practice on consumers.
-The hearing took place at the 2012 NAIC Summer National Meeting in Atlanta.
+The hearing took place at the 2012 NAIC Summer National Meeting.
 Presentations, testimony and audio of the public hearing are available on this Webpage under ‘Additional Resources.’
 In addition, the Property and Casualty (C) Committee is charged to review information from the public hearing on lender-placed insurance and determine if changes to the Creditor-Placed Insurance Model Act (#375) are warranted.